 In cases of chronic or post-surgery pain, your doctor may prescribe medication to help you tolerate the discomfort.
 However, one of the signs you might need physical therapy is noticing your medication doesn’t relieve any soreness.
 Instead of bogging down your body with a higher medication intake and getting some unwanted side effects, consider setting up a PT appointment.

-Things to Do to Heal Injuries
+What to Do to Heal Injuries

 The type of PT you need will depend on your condition, age, and recovery goals.
 Some facilities even offer free pain consultations to establish the source of your pain and the potential solutions and steps to take in order to move forward.